puppetlabs/puppet-docs/source/guides/techniques.markdown

 In the example given below, we'd like to create a user called tim who we want to put in the fearme group.
-By using the require parameter, we can create a dependency between the user tim and the group fearme.
+By using the require attribute, we can create a dependency between the user tim and the group fearme.
 The result is that user tim will not be created until puppet is certain that the fearme group exists.